-- 1. The Council's Customer Service Charter will form the basis of the minimum level of service provided by the City of Vincent. - All Employees will comply with the Council's Customer Service Charter.
-Elected Members and Employees are required to comply with the Council's Code of Conduct. - The City of Vincent has comprehensive management procedures which establish guidelines and standards for the processing of complaints and service requests. - All complaints/requests must be dealt with in accordance with the "Customer Service Complaints Management Procedures" as adopted and amended from time to time by the Council. - 5.
-All complaints/requests received by the City must be recorded and documented and shall be acknowledged as soon as possible. - All complaints will be investigated and reviewed where requested and complainants notified of the results of the investigation, within the prescribed timeframes of the "Customer Service Complaints Management Procedures". - 7.
-Where a complainant is not satisfied with the outcome, a review of the result can be lodged with the Chief Executive Officer or the matter can be referred to an independent external authority for investigation, if appropriate. - Complaints which, when assessed, relate to illegal or corrupt behaviour or misconduct will be referred to the appropriate external organization. - 9.
-All complaints will be kept confidential as far as practicable subject to the constraints of the various Acts that relate to local government. - Subject to statutory charges and Council requirements, the processing of a complaint is free of cost.
+- 1. The Council's Customer Service Charter will form the basis of the minimum level of service provided by the City of Vincent. - 2.
+All Employees will comply with the Council's Customer Service Charter.
+Elected Members and Employees are required to comply with the Council's Code of Conduct. - 3.
+The City of Vincent has comprehensive management procedures which establish guidelines and standards for the processing of complaints and service requests. - 4.
+All complaints/requests must be dealt with in accordance with the "Customer Service Complaints Management Procedures" as adopted and amended from time to time by the Council. - 5.
+All complaints/requests received by the City must be recorded and documented and shall be acknowledged as soon as possible. - 6.
+All complaints will be investigated and reviewed where requested and complainants notified of the results of the investigation, within the prescribed timeframes of the "Customer Service Complaints Management Procedures".